ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 # Introduction

+WebTransport {{OVERVIEW}} is designed to provide generic communication capabilities to Web clients that use HTTP/3 {{?HTTP3=I-D.ietf-quic-http}}.
+The HTTP/3 WebTransport protocol {{?WTH3}} allows Web clients to use QUIC
+{{?QUIC=RFC9000}} features such as streams or datagrams
+{{?DATAGRAM=I-D.ietf-quic-datagram}}.
+However, there are some environments where QUIC cannot be deployed.

-This protocol satisfies the WebTransport protocol framework's requirements using HTTP semantics to provide support for unidirectional streams, bidirectional streams, and datagrams.
+This document defines a protocol that provides all of the core functions of WebTransport using HTTP semantics.
+This includes unidirectional streams, bidirectional streams, and datagrams.

-By using HTTP semantics, this protocol allows deployment using any HTTP version, although this document in particular focuses on HTTP/2 as the current most common TCP-based fallback to HTTP/3 running over QUIC {{?RFC9000}}.
+By relying only on generic HTTP semantics, this protocol might allows deployment using any HTTP version.
+However, this document only defines negotiation for HTTP/2 {{!H2=I-D.ietf-httpbis-http2bis}} as the current most common TCP-based fallback to HTTP/3.

-Currently, the only mechanism in HTTP/2 for server to client communication is server push.
-That is, servers can initiate unidirectional push promised streams to clients, but clients cannot respond to them; they can only accept them or discard them.
-Additionally, intermediaries along the path may have different server push policies and may not forward push promised streams to the downstream client.
-This best effort mechanism is not sufficient to reliably deliver messages from servers to clients, limiting server to client use-cases such as chat messages or notifications.

-Several techniques have been developed to workaround these limitations: long polling {{?RFC6202}}, WebSocket {{?RFC8441}}, and tunneling using the CONNECT method.
-All of these approaches have limitations.

-This document defines a mechanism for establishing bidirectional communication using HTTP semantics in a manner that conforms with the WebTransport protocol requirements and semantics [OVERVIEW].
-When running with HTTP/2, multiple WebTransport instances can be multiplexed simultaneously with regular HTTP traffic on the same HTTP/2 connection.

-It is important to note that, while it is possible to have the WebTransport session remain entirely "self contained" within a given HTTP flow, certain HTTP versions may provide native features, such as datagram support, which can allow for a better performing implementation of the WebTransport client's requirements.

 ## Terminology